Hebden Bridge conveyancing FAQs

 Conveyancing fees can be broken down into fees and disbursements.

 Disbursements are the third-party costs paid out on your behalf, for example HMLR registration fees or searches.
 Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Hebden Bridge are fixed, - for a standard conveyancing transaction, what we quote is exactly what you pay
+Your fees for buying or selling a house in Hebden Bridge are fixed, - for a standard conveyancing transaction, what you are quoted is exactly what you pay